 This baby carrier was made to work with preemies, 3 pounds and up, which is unique.
 It is more expensive than the soft baby carriers and wraps, but it is simple with very little to no learning curve.

 STRUCTURED CARRIERS FOR TWINS

-The Tula is not only known for its incredible comfort and function but has some of the cutest designs available!
+The Tula is not only known for its incredible comfort and function, but has some baby carrier designs you won’t find anywhere else.

-This carrier is designed to hold up to 70 pounds!
-Which is insane.
-My boys currently weigh 47 pounds combined, and I cannot imagine having 20+ more, BUT I am thankful for the option.
-When broken apart, each carrier can hold 45 lbs.
-You can also purchase an infant attachment if you want to use this before they are 10 lbs.
+One of the best things about this baby carrier for twins is that it is designed to hold up to 70 pounds!
+When broken apart, each carrier can hold 46 pounds.
+You can also purchase an infant attachment if you want to use this before the babies are 10 pounds.